 Arrive in Edinburgh, the capital of Scotland, where you are met by your Guardian Angel and privately transferred to your hotel.

 EDINBURGH | Crown Jewels & the Queen’s Palace

 Unravel the history of Edinburgh, starting at Edinburgh Castle, a royal fortress that symbolizes the Scottish nation.
 It is home to the Honours of Scotland, the oldest set of Crown Jewels in Europe.
 Take in stunning views of the city from the castle’s impressive military installations.
 Proceed along the Royal Mile, through the Old Town of Edinburgh, to view St. Giles Cathedral.
 Next, visit Holyrood Palace, the Queen's official residence in Scotland.
 Explore the staterooms and visit the historic apartments in which Mary, Queen of Scots resided (provided no member of today’s royal family is present).
-Also view the nearby Scottish Parliament Building to see how its striking contemporary designs contrast with the classical style of the palace.
+Also view the nearby Scottish Parliament Building to see how its striking contemporary design contrasts with the classical style of the palace.
 Afterward, enjoy an evening at leisure.